mayhewsw/mayhewsw.github.io/_posts/2015-10-22-handglovery.md

 e^{i \pi} + 1 = 0
 $$

+(Edit: you might say that this is just composing definitions and there is nothing interesting happening here.
+Still... you're probably right.)

 #### How about an image?

 This is a screenshot from the [English Language and Usage Stack Exchange](http://english.stackexchange.com/), in which Joe Blow offers an unbiased, non-hyperbolic, and well-informed opinion.